LokiJS-Forge/LokiDB/DEVELOPER.md

 ## Formatting your source code

-LokiJS uses [ESLint][eslint] to format the source code.
+LokiDB uses [ESLint][eslint] to format the source code.
 If the source code is not properly formatted, the CI will fail and the PR can not be merged.

 You can check that your code is properly formatted and adheres to coding style by running: